mmistakes/minimal-mistakes/_drafts/zio-kafka.md

   --create
 ```

-Obviously, the Kafka broker of the UEFA is running on our machine at `localhost`.
+(Obviously, the Kafka broker of the UEFA is running on our machine at `localhost`).

-Each message's key is the concatenation of the two teams' nation.
-For example, the match between Italy and England generates messages with the key `ITA-ENG`.
-Then, the value of a message is the match's score in `String` format: `3-2`.

 Now that we created the topic, we can configure a consumer to read from it.
 Usually, we configure Kafka consumers using a map of settings.
 The `zio-kafka` library uses its own types to configure a consumer: